-Coupled with the low minimum deposit requirements of both brokers, the high number of deposit and withdrawal options is one of the main reasons why the two brokers are the only majors who increased their market share in the last two years.
+Coupled with the low minimum deposit requirements of the brokers, the high number of deposit and withdrawal options is one of the main reasons why the three brokers are the only majors who increased their market share in the last two years.

 Losers: FXCM, Forex.com, Oanda, Interactive Brokers

 Special Features can also have an important role in volume growth and customer acquisition, as they can attract new customers as well as stimulate higher frequency trading.
 When it comes to special features, the clear winner is Hot Forex which is the leading forex broker in PAMM (Percentage Allocation Management Module) trading.
 Their PAMM accounts allow traders to be account managers or investors who automatically copy the trades of their managers.

 Other special features that became very popular in the last two years are Social Trading and Forex VPS (Virtual Private Servers).
 Hot Forex offers both of them, but when it comes to VPS the leading broker is XM which offers a high speed free forex VPS for its bigger clients.